KingofEverythingg/Draconic-ComputerCraft-Program-WithAutoFunction/README.md

-# Draconic-ComputerCraft-Program 1.20.1 (Don't know if it works with any other version but this is what I tested it on!)
+# Draconic-ComputerCraft-Program -with Auto Function 1.20.1 (Don't know if it works with any other version but this is what I tested it on!)
 Computercraft menu for the reactor on Draconic Evolution mod

 Setup 3x3 monitor.